PriyanK7n/PriyanK7n.github.io/_posts/2022-12-20-Exploring-Recommendation-Sys.md

     2. Step 2:  Singular Value Decomposition (SVD): Perform SVD on the sparse matrix attained from Step 1 and get a low rank Approximation by using a fraction of the components (250, acquired through cross-validation) to reconstruct the User-Book Matrix

-    3. Step 3: Evaluate Results at every iteration Compare predicted reconstructed matrix & original matrix using RMSE, MSE, MAE, Pearson Coefficient, & Cosine Similarity
+    3. Step 3: Evaluate Results at every iteration Compare the predicted reconstructed matrix & original matrix using RMSE, MSE, MAE, Pearson Coefficient, & Cosine Similarity

     4. Step 4: Replace with original values.
-Substitute the known non-zero values of the original sparse matrix into the output matrix and left the rest untouched.
+Substitute the known non-zero values of the original sparse matrix into the output matrix and leave the rest untouched.

-    5. Go to Step 2 and repeat for 5 iterations.
+    5. Go to Step 2 and repeat for five iterations.

 #### **Experiment 2:** Increasing Sparsity

      1. Step 1:  **Increase Sparsity-** Set 300 random elements in the User-Book Sparse Matrix to zero
      2. Step 2: **Predict-** Perform SVD & use a fraction of components (250 components(acquired through Cross Validation)) on the final sparse matrix from the above step to get the reconstructed matrix.
-    3. Step 3: **Replace with original values-** Substitute the known elements of the original sparse matrix into output matrix, but leave the rest untouched.
+     3. Step 3: **Replace with original values-** Substitute the known elements of the original sparse matrix into the output matrix, but leave the rest untouched.
-    4. Step 4: **Evaluate Results** Compare prediction matrix & original matrix using RMSE, MSE, MAE, Pearson Coefficient, & Cosine Similarity
+     4. Step 4: **Evaluate Results** Compare the prediction matrix & original matrix using RMSE, MSE, MAE, Pearson Coefficient, & Cosine Similarity

-    5. **Decreasing Sparsity Test-** Repeat all the steps 2, 3, 4, 5 by First Filling 300 unknown values with mean (column wise)
+     5. **Decreasing Sparsity Test-** Repeat all the steps 2, 3, 4, 5 by First Filling 300 unknown values with mean (column-wise)

 #### **Experiment 3:** Artificial Dataset Creation:

     1. Create low-rank (250 components) reconstruction using SVD from Books-Users sparse matrix. (iterations=1)
     2. Add zero-mean gaussian random noise to every element.
-    3. Round up to nearest integers in range 1-10.
+    3. Round up to the nearest integers from 1-10.
     4. Randomly drop 20% of rows & columns
-    5. **Inreasing the sparsity on artificial dataset-** Increase sparsity by 10% in every iteration (randomly setting elements to zero)
+    5. **Increasing the sparsity on the artificial dataset-** Increase sparsity by 10% in every iteration (randomly setting elements to zero)
     6. Perform SVD and evaluate the results.

-### **What we learned**
+### **Learnings**

    * As the user-item dataset matrix becomes sparser, the recommendations become less accurate

    * Different strategies to fill in unknown values in the user-item matrix

    * Iterative SVD algorithm for recommendation

 ## **References:**